rileyrouth/the-Mountain-Goats-Index/README.md

     song: White Cedar
 ---
 ```
-If any of this front matter isn't relevant (for example, if there's no tape or specific name for the tour), then remove that entire line and any sub-entries.
+If any of this front matter isn't relevant (for example, if there's no tape or specific name for the tour), then remove that entire line and any sub-entries.[^removinglisten]

 After the front matter (below the final line of three dashes), add the setlist.
 Only include songs - don't include intros, banter, or other stuff.
 You can add sections to the setlist by including square brackets around the section title.
 See below for an example.